frozn/TipTac/README.md

 - fixed sometimes flickering tooltip if moving with flying mount and "Anchors->Frame Tip Type" = "Mouse Anchor"
 - added anchors and offsets for ItemRef icon (thx to NoBetaBoredom for PR)
 - added showing of role and talent/specialization icon, coloring talents by class color, average item level, the de facto standard GearScore algorithm from addon TacoTip and TipTac's own implementation of GearScore to TipTacTalents. scanning/inspecting of units completely rewritten.
-- completely rewritten ttCore. also applied necessary changes to ttStyle, ttBars, ttAuras and ttIcons.
+- completely rewritten ttCore, ttBars, ttAuras, ttHyperlink and ttIcons. also applied necessary changes to ttStyle.
 - scanning/inspecting of talents and average item level completely rewritten
 - added option in "Anchors" to override GTT anchor for world/frame units/tips in combat or during dragonriding and (Guild & Community) ChatFrame
 - added option "Backdrop->Enable Backdrop Modifications" to enable/disable all backdrop modifications